pyxelr/pawelcislo.com/src/content/docs/posts/2018-11-09-aim-for-your-goals-the-right-way.md

 Similarly, the author of Dilbert comic strips tends to discuss the idea of productivity in his creations.
 Besides, he also tends to philosophise about quantity/quality optimisation:

-\[su\_quote cite="Scott Adams"\]If you think extraordinary talent and a maniacal pursuit of excellence are necessary for success, I say that’s just one approach, and probably the hardest.
-When it comes to skills, quantity often beats quality.\[/su\_quote\]
+> _If you think extraordinary talent and a maniacal pursuit of excellence are necessary for success, I say that's just one approach, and probably the hardest.
+When it comes to skills, quantity often beats quality._
+>
+> — Scott Adams

 ![Productivity Dilbert](images/Productivity-Dilbert.gif)
 _Remember to organise/prioritise your tasks.
 Credit: Dilbert comic strip by Scott Adams[^1]_